nayowl/Stock_Analysis/README.md

 *The values show in this table are roundup to 3 decimals*

-From Table 3 we can see the positive improvement for the code after refactoring.
+From Table 3, it can be concluded that there are positive improvements for the code with refactoring.
 The reduction in time for executing the code is 86.777% and 93.345%.
-Furthermore, the increase in performance and the multiplication shows us the code is become more efficient.
-There are 656.267% and 1402.564% increase in performance and the code become 7.563 and 15.026 faster than before the refactoring happened.
+Furthermore, the increment in performance and the multiplication suggests that the code is becoming more efficient.
+There are 656.267% and 1402.564% increase in performance and the code becomes 7.563 and 15.026 faster compared to the existing code.

 ## 3 Summary